getodk/docs/docs/central-api-submission-management.rst

 Attachments
 -----------------------------------------------------------------------------------------------------------------------

+.. raw:: html
-When a ``Submission``\  is created, either over the OpenRosa or the REST interface, its XML data is analyzed to determine which file attachments it references: these may be photos or video taken as part of the survey, or an audit/timing log, among other things.
-Each reference is an expected attachment, and these expectations are recorded permanently alongside the Submission.

-With this subresource, you can list the expected attachments, see whether the server actually has a copy or not, and download, upload, re-upload, or clear binary data for any particular attachment.
+  <p>When a <code>Submission</code> is created, either over the OpenRosa or the REST interface, its XML data is analyzed to determine which file attachments it references: these may be photos or video taken as part of the survey, or an audit/timing log, among other things.
+Each reference is an expected attachment, and these expectations are recorded permanently alongside the Submission.</p><p>With this subresource, you can list the expected attachments, see whether the server actually has a copy or not, and download, upload, re-upload, or clear binary data for any particular attachment.</p>

 Listing expected Submission Attachments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **GET /v1/projects/{projectId}/forms/{xmlFormId}/submissions/{instanceId}/attachments**

+.. raw:: html

-You can retrieve the list of expected Submission attachments at this route, along with a boolean flag indicating whether the server actually has a copy of the expected file or not.
-If the server has a file, you can then append its filename to the request URL to download only that file (see below).
+  <p>You can retrieve the list of expected Submission attachments at this route, along with a boolean flag indicating whether the server actually has a copy of the expected file or not.
+If the server has a file, you can then append its filename to the request URL to download only that file (see below).</p>

 .. dropdown:: Request